Lucy Browne Johnston

 Lucy Browne Johnston (April 7, 1846 – February 17, 1937) was an American social and political reformer and women's suffrage activist.
-She was involved with various social movement including Prohibition, women's enfranchisement, women's education through the women's club movement, and the traveling library movement.
+She was involved with various social movements including Prohibition, women's enfranchisement, women's education through the women's club movement, and the traveling library movement.

 Early life

 Johnston was born on April 7, 1846, to Robert and Margaret Browne on a farm in Camden, Ohio.
 Johnston spent her childhood in Camden, attending and finishing grade school there.
 Camden did not have a library during Johnston's childhood; Johnston's discovery of a shelf of books intended for the public school in her doctor's office inspired her to take up the cause of traveling libraries later in life.

 Higher education and marriage

 Johnston left Camden after finishing grade school to attend the Western Female Seminary in Oxford, Ohio.
 Johnston graduated in 1866 with a degree doctor of laws, and then returned to Camden to teach at a grade school for four years.
 In 1875, Johnston married William Agnew Johnston, a Canadian-born lawyer who was recently elected to the Kansas Legislature and would serve as a Justice for the Kansas Supreme Court from 1884 to 1935.
 The newly married couple moved to Kansas and had two children, Margaret and John.